jannad/reactivemongoutils/README.md

 # reactivemongoutils
-Little helpers for working with reactive mongo and BSON documents
+Little helpers for working with [ReactiveMongo](http://reactivemongo.org/) and BSON documents, written in Scala.

 #Usage